Frontier-Makerspace/Vibe-XR-101/README.md

 - Scale, normals, topology
 - Materials & UVs
 - Preparing assets for engines, web, and printing
+- Using Cline to reason about asset issues and next steps

 **Outcome:** Clean, production-ready assets.
 **Link:** _Coming soon_